Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 ## Qumulo Core 7.3.2.1
 {{page.varDownloadsRelnotes}}
 * Removed the limit from the number of floating IP addresses per cluster
-* Added support for sharing S3 objects with presigned URLs
+* Added support for sharing S3 objects with presigned URLs to additional S3 API actions

 ## Qumulo Core 7.3.1.2
 {{page.varDownloadsRelnotes}}